 The first method is as basic as it gets and is most widespread among martial arts practitioners.
 This is the method most people in BJJ utilize today, especially those with no prior martial arts background.
 It is a tight option, but it doe come undone often.

 The most basic manner of tying a BJJ belt starts with identifying the half-point of the belt.
 This is then placed below the navel and both ends are passed behind.
 Once behind the back, both ends are crossed and passed around, so they meet again in the front.
 Once there, it is important that both ends are the same length.
-Next, the right strand is folded over the left and then looped under every layer of belt from bottom to top.
+Next, the right strand is folded over the left and then looped under every layer of the belt from bottom to top.
 Ultimately, by folding the bottom strand over the top a knot is created.

 The BJJ Way To Tie A Belt

-This method is one specific to BJJ and often utilized by competitors.
+This method is specific to BJJ and often utilized by competitors.
 It offers the tightest tie and is hard to get undone.
 Competitors favor it for this very reason, as undone belts can get in the way of a match.
 Originally, it is the way Judokas used to tie their belts.

 The method begins identically to the basic way of tying.
 It is the looping process that is different.
 First, the middle of the belt is found and both ends are passed around and back to the front.
 From there the left side is crossed over the right and pulled under all layers of the belt, coming out on top.
 Now, the right side is passed through the first layer of the belt toward the left, but not completely tight.
 This forms a loop for the bottom side to go through.
 After tightening, the result is the tightest knot available in BJJ.